mengzhuo/personal-Vim/README.md

 ## Introduction
-This is my personal Vim configuration
+This is my personal Vim configuration/Repo

-Mainly focus on *Django/Python* developement
+It focus on *Django/Python* developement

 ## Highlights
 + SuperTab for autocompletion